Meteor-Community-Packages/mongo-collection-instances/README.md

 mongo-collection-instances
 ===============

 Maybe sketchy.
-Adding this package allows you to lookup a Mongo Collection instance by the collection name.
+This package augments Mongo.Collection (and the deprecated Meteor.Collection) and allows you to lookup later a Mongo Collection instance by the collection name.

 # Usage Example